jindian/linux_note/GRUB2/grub_main_before_grub_load_normal_module.md

 }
 ```

 Get comand and arguments from configuration in grub core image, execute the command with configured arguments.
+We have two commands here with arguments here:

+1. search.fs_uuid a6f72da4-5a32-4b43-9a02-d9447c833f94 root
+2. set prefix=($root)/boot/grub

 ```grub_load_config
 static void